 We need to respond to all of these developments if we are to remain relevant and effective.
-To this end, we are currently developing a new strategy for the next three years.
-It will set out what we want to achieve, what impact we want to have and what our priorities are.
+To this end, we have recently published a new strategy for the next three years1.
+It sets out what we want to achieve, what impact we want to have and what our priorities are.